 CARE has looked at the numbers, and our conclusion is clear: current official figures for adaptation finance are severely overstated and far too high.

-Together with civil-society organisations in Ghana, Uganda, Ethiopia, Nepal, Vietnam and the Philippines, CARE has assessed whether rich countries’ reporting of adaptation finance is accurate, and whether the reported amounts genuinely contribute to climate adaptation.
+Together with civil-society organizations in Ghana, Uganda, Ethiopia, Nepal, Vietnam and the Philippines, CARE has assessed whether rich countries’ reporting of adaptation finance is accurate, and whether the reported amounts genuinely contribute to climate adaptation.

 In addition, we investigated whether the funded projects are gender-responsive and prioritise the poorest and most vulnerable members of the target populations.
 This research is the most comprehensive adaptation finance tracking study to date.